6 Cases Where Veganism May Not Be For You

 May Lead to Anxiety

 Vegans have a lot of limitations on the foods they eat.
-They have to account for everything to maintain their eating regimen.
-This can lead to anxiety because they need to see all of the ingredients and then some.
+They have to account for everything in their eating regimen to maintain their weight, personal fitness goals, keep up with the vitamins and nutrients needed for their body types.
+This can lead to stress and anxiety of what their next meal will be because they need to see all of the ingredients in everything they purchase, including dining out at restaurants.

 Becoming a Vegetarian